Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 How would you describe the current merger control climate, including any trends in particular industry sectors?

 Canada’s merger control climate has remained largely consistent since wholesale amendments to the Competition Act in 2009 introduced a two-stage merger notification system.
 The approach to merger review in Canada, which is set out in the Competition Bureau’s 2011 Merger Enforcement Guidelines, remains the approach taken by the bureau in virtually all cases.

-Since the enactment of the new regime in 2009, approximately 5% of transactions have gone to a second-stage inquiry, although in 2015-2016 that percentage increased to approximately 8%.
+Since the enactment of the new regime in 2009, approximately 5% of transactions have gone to a second-stage inquiry, although since 2015 that percentage has increased slightly.
 Many of those cases have resulted in resolutions – most frequently by way of a consent agreement registered with the Competition Tribunal.
-In most years, one or two mergers are abandoned by the parties in the face of Competition Bureau expressions of concern.
+As well, in most years, one or two mergers are abandoned by the parties in the face of Competition Bureau expressions of concern.

 Since 2009 only three transactions have resulted in formal contested challenges before the Competition Tribunal:

 - CCS/Tervita, which went all the way to the Supreme Court; and

 - Parkland/Pioneer, which commenced in 2015 and was resolved in 2016; and